JWIG User Manual

 FileField

-- for file uploads (which requires method="post" and enctype="multipart/form-data" in the form tag, as usual), see Section 5.4.
+- for file uploads (which requires method="post" and enctype="multipart/form-data" in the form tag), see Section 5.4.

 XML